 Hearing Services Team

-Kathy Harrison, Accessibility Services Team Lead
+Kathy Harrison, Accessibility Services Manager

 Kathy joined Deaf & Hear Alberta in July of 2011.
 As the Accessibility Services Team Lead with Deaf & Hear Alberta, Kathy is responsible for individual consultations, hearing equipment assessments, and workplace audits.
 Prior to coming to Deaf & Hear Alberta, Kathy worked in customer service, and so brings her extensive set of customer service skills with her.
 Kathy is learning American Sign Language so as to be able to communicate at least the basics with the Deaf community.